Reading Time: 4 minutes

 If you are not sleeping and letting your body recharge from workouts and life stress, you will struggle mightily to dramatically improve your physique.

-Sleep is the best recovery tool of all time, yet so many people put sleep on the back-burner like a chore they do not want to do.
+Sleep is the best recovery tool of all time, yet so many people put sleep on the back-burner like monotonous chores.

-4) Fitman, I’m getting smoked on the track.
-How can I increase my sprinting speed?
+4) Fitman, how can I increase my sprinting speed?

 In order to get faster you have to put the main emphasis of your training on sprinting.